trychlos/TheToolsProject/doc/3-LogicalMachine.md

 This command is useless in a site which does not make use of the logical machine paradigm, but is still used internally by __TheToolsProject__ in remote executions.

-## Why do not install The Tools Project inside the logical tree ?
+## Why do not install TheToolsProject inside the logical tree ?

 The bootstrapping process at login time involves some __TTP__ code.